kacperzuk-neti/sla-allocator-contracts/README.md

 There will be following roles in this contract:
 * `ADMIN`, who can manage addresses and other roles
 * `WITHDRAWER_ROLE`, who can withdraw rewards (subject to SLA)
+* `TERMINATION_ORACLE`, who can notify contract about early terminations of claims

 Expected interface:
 ```